[Exclusive] New EU sanctions to target North Korean arms to Russia

 The ICC issued warrants for Putin's arrest on child-abduction grounds in March last year, making him wary of travelling, in case one of his foreign hosts ever enacted the ICC arrest-order.

-All of the 55 entities being added to the EU register are Russian arms firms, except for Movement of the First — Gurov's Russian child-soldier academy.
+All of the 55 entities being added to the EU register are Russian arms firms, except for Movement of the First — the Russian child-soldier academy.

 One of the companies, the Moscow-based PSV Technologies, specialises in "the acquisition of sanctioned dual-use and military goods from the European Union on behalf of Russian state-owned weapons manufacturers," the EU said.